Please note The Blackford Trust is now closed - this page is retained for purely historic interest

-We are particularly interested in the concept of “social enterprise”, and indeed several of our existing partners include a significant element of enterprise in their work.
-We are keen to attract more proposals of this kind.
+Throughout the life of the Trust, we were particularly interested in the concept of “social enterprise”, and indeed several of our existing partners include a significant element of enterprise in their work.

 What is a “social enterprise” ?